The startup CYBERFILM.AI CORPORATION (known as CyberFilm®) was founded in 2021 by brothers Russell and Andrew Palmer of Toronto, Canada.

 Downloads

-A quick 3-minute demo showing the main features of Saga.
+A 3-minute demo with Co-Founder Russell Palmer showing the main features of Saga for story ideation, screenwriting, and storyboarding.

 A 15-minute recording of a user writing fan fiction on Saga.

-The first 5 episodes in a course teaching screenwriting and filmmaking using Saga, from our studio Synapz.
+The first 5 episodes in a course teaching screenwriting and filmmaking using AI & Saga, from our studio Synapz Productions.
+Sign up on Udemy for the full 25-episode paid course (link in description).

-Part 1 of 3 in a guide to writing a Feature Film with Saga.
+Part 1 of 3 in a guide to writing a Feature Film with Saga, with Saga Co-Creator Andrew Palmer (WGC).

 We are available to comment in news publications and speak at conferences on the topics of Generative AI in Filmmaking, technology, ethics, and more.